 Recipe 1: (Vegan) tomato-vegetable soup

-For this recipe, you’ll need 1 onion, two cloves of garlic, 750 grams of (roma) tomatoes, 750 ml of water, 2 vegetable bouillon granules, 1 small can of tomato paste, 5 carrots, 1 leek, 2 spring onions, 1 spoon of olive oil, basil, thyme, black pepper and rosemary.
+For this tomato soup recipe, you’ll need 1 onion, two cloves of garlic, 750 grams of (roma) tomatoes, 750 ml of water, 2 vegetable bouillon granules, 1 small can of tomato paste, 5 carrots, 1 leek, 2 spring onions, 1 spoon of olive oil, basil, thyme, black pepper and rosemary.

 Start your soup cutting the vegetables and by fruiting the (chopped) onion and garlic.
 Then, add the water, bouillon granules and all the vegetables.
 Cook this for about 10 minutes and then use a (hand)blender to puree everything together.
 Then add the basil, black pepper, thyme and rosemary and cook for another 5 minutes on a low heat.

 To serve, you can top it off with some fresh basil leaves or a little splash of (vegan)cream.
 The nice thing about this soup is that it contains a lot of vegetables and flavour, without carrying too many calories.
 Also, because of it’s thick consistency, it is the perfect soup to warm you up.

 Recipe 2: Chicken soup

-For this recipe, you’ll need 1 whole chicken, water to cover the chicken, 3 chicken bouillon granules, pepper, olive oil, 2 onions and soup vegetables (or choose veggies yourself, like spring onions and carrots).
+For this chicken soup recipe, you’ll need 1 whole chicken, water to cover the chicken, 3 chicken bouillon granules, pepper, olive oil, 2 onions and soup vegetables (or choose veggies yourself, like spring onions and carrots).